SimpleMindedGuy/Simple-Obsidian-Vault/99-Templates/Utility documentation.md

 when using a "fixed" path
+just type the path as normal : path/to/folder when using variables  use the current format :  /\$(`key`)/\$(`key`)/\$(`key`)
+> [!important]
-just type the path as normal : path/to/folder when using variables  use the current format :  /\$(`key`)/\$(`key`)/\$(`key`) note : using the character \$ might end up rendering the as latex, but that wont affect how the script functions.
+> using the character \$ might end up rendering the as latex, but that wont affect how the script functions.

 It can also be left empty and use the `Layers` values instead, and will move the files based on the layer values.